 Discover Your Favorite Getaway on North Carolina IslandsAt Jinks Creek Waterfront Grille in Ocean Isle Beach, be sure to order a side of viewsLocated on the southern stretch of the North Carolina coast, the Brunswick Islands offer an authentic escape.
-If you aren’t familiar with its barrier island towns and beaches, you’ll quickly realize there’s everything you’re looking for in a weekend getaway or weeklong summer vacation.
+If you aren’t familiar with its barrier island towns and beaches, you’ll quickly realize there’s everything you’re looking for in a weekend getaway or weeklong vacation.
 And many travel experts agree.Deciding which beach or island you make your home base will set the tone for your trip.If you’re looking for relaxation, consider Sunset Beach, named one of the “21 Best Beaches in the World” by National Geographic.
 If a romantic getaway is your preference, you might be intrigued by Southport, where the Nicholas Sparks movie Safe Haven was filmed (and it was named “America’s Happiest Seaside Town” by Coastal Living Magazine).
 Holden Beach is a hit year after year with families, while Ocean Isle Beach is high on adventure.
 You can easily travel between these destinations.
 But for Bald Head Island you’ll need to take a ferry ride, and no cars are allowed – setting the tone for truly getting away.Since cars aren't allowed, golf carts are the primary mode of transportation around Bald Head IslandTours and More Tours Of course you want to live on island time while you're here, but don't miss out on the great tour opportunities.
 Let Southport Tours guide you to the historical sites and famous movie locations.
 Go on the Bald Head Island Historic Tour, which includes Old Baldy Lighthouse – the iconic monument that's currently being commemorated for its 200th anniversary.
 And there are plenty of nature tours to enjoy, from birding to turtle walks.
 Plus, take it up a notch, literally and figuratively, with adventure at Shallotte River Swamp Park in Ocean Isle Beach.
 The adventure park features 10 zip line stations, ropes courses and swamp boat eco-tours.Let the Games Begin Take your play time to the water with a number of activities such as kayaking, stand-up paddleboarding and even diving with Blackbeard Scuba.
 On land, getting around by bike is perhaps the best way to see the island.
 And if you're a golfer, you should know the Brunswick Islands are referred to as North Carolina’s “Golf Coast” because of the more than 30 golf courses in the area.
 Book tee times at courses designed by Arnold Palmer, Rees Jones, Willard Byrd, Tim Cate, Fred Couples and more.The Brunswick Islands’ beaches will excite the kids, and bring out the kid in youFood for Thought You're visiting the coast, which means seafood restaurants abound, but you're also happening upon the “Seafood Capital of the World.”
 That's the claim to fame for the small beach town of Calabash, of which the style of seafood is named: fried seafood that’s light on breading, heavy on freshness and served with plenty of hush puppies.
 Boundary House Restaurant and Waterfront Seafood Shack are among the specialists in Calabash.
 Throughout the islands, notable eateries include Provision Company in Southport, Inlet View Bar and Grill in Shallotte (near Ocean Isle Beach), and Mermaid's Island Grill in Sunset Beach.
 Many of these restaurants are lauded for their incredible views, making outdoor dining a must – Provision overlooking the Intracoastal Waterway and Cape Fear River, and Inlet View at the intersection of the waterway and Shallotte River.More FROM VISITNC.COMThere’s much to see and do in North Carolina, so read on.Bask on the Outer Banks Beaches of Corolla and CarovaSpend your vacation in Currituck County on the Outer Banks, with beach houses, ocean views, wildlife and winery tours, and North Carolina’s newest water park.Escape to a Long Weekend in the North Carolina MountainsDiscover the mountain town of Hendersonville, known for its beautiful scenery, adventurous outings, acclaimed breweries and cideries, and charming B&Bs.A Tale of Two Towns’ Adventures: Boone and Blowing RockVisit the neighboring mountain towns in the High Country, where you’ll enjoy hiking and water adventures by day, and local brews with sunset views by night.